 Political pluralism is the Union’s strength and weakness.
 In the post-WWII period, Europe has enjoyed the longest period of peace in its history: in Western Europe at least.
 EU integration is a peace-building process, but it is not a peace-building plan with a clear trajectory.

 According to a study by the Council on Foreign Relations (see figure 1), EU public opinion prioritises peace and deeper engagement with the European Neighbourhood and there is considerable support for some functions of the union as a security provider.
-The capacity to fulfill this aspiration is a process without a blueprint.
+The capacity to fulfil this aspiration is a process without a blueprint.
 The main question is whether that trajectory will bring Euro-Atlantic partners together, in a new balance of political power, or drive them apart.
 To this question, the answer is also a process without a blueprint.
 But that process no longer includes the UK.

 Photo Credit: U.S. Navy/PH3 Alta I. Cutler – A rare occurrence of a 5-country multinational fleet, during Operation Enduring Freedom in the Oman Sea.
 In four descending columns, from left to right: ITS Maestrale (F 570), FS De Grasse (D 612); USS John C. Stennis (CVN 74), FS Charles De Gaulle (R 91), FS Surcouf (F 711); USS Port Royal (CG-73), HMS Ocean(L 12), USS John F. Kennedy (CV 67), HNLMS Van Amstel (F 831); and ITS Luigi Durand de la Penne (D 560).